 The Lead Director has the following responsibilities:

-Establish agendas for the executive sessions of the independent directors in consultation with the other directors;
+- Establish agendas for the executive sessions of the independent directors in consultation with the other directors.

 - Serve as liaison between the independent directors and the Chairman, President and CEO (although all independent directors are encouraged to communicate freely with the Chairman, President and CEO and other members of management at any time).

-Review and approve information to be sent to the Board;
+- Review and approve information to be sent to the Board.

-- Review and approve proposed Board meeting agendas;
+- Review and approve proposed Board meeting agendas.

-- Review and approve meeting schedules to help assure that there is sufficient time for discussion of all agenda items;
+- Review and approve meeting schedules to help assure that there is sufficient time for discussion of all agenda items.

-- Have the authority to call meetings of the independent directors, as appropriate;
+- Have the authority to call meetings of the independent directors, as appropriate.

 - Perform such other duties as the Board may specify from time to time.

 Communications to the Board of Directors